DKXXXL/tutorial-popl20/README.md

 This tutorial comes in two versions:

-- The folder `exercises`: skeletons of the exercises with solutions left out.
+- The folder [exercises](exercises): skeletons of the exercises with solutions left out.
-- The folder `solutions`: the exercises together with their solutions.
+- The folder [solutions](solutions): the exercises together with their solutions.

 ## Dependencies